-One panelist, a high-ranking member of a journalism union, agreed about the lack of rule of law inside the country.
-The panelist added that parliament's request that the National Security and Defense Council of Ukraine (NSDC) impose sanctions on seven companies owning Ukrainian television channels is obvious political interference.
+Sergiv Tomilenko, chair of the National Union of Journalists of Ukraine (NUJU), agreed with Sydorenko about the lack of rule of law inside the country.
+He added that parliament's request that the National Security and Defense Council of Ukraine (NSDC) impose sanctions on seven companies owning Ukrainian television channels 112 Ukraina and NewsOne is obvious political interference.
 In October 2018, the lawmakers sought to halt their broadcasting by freezing their assets and annulling their broadcasting licenses, as these channels had come under the control of Ukrainian oligarchs and were directly lobbying for Russian interests and disseminating destructive propaganda.
 A public petition calling for the suspension of these anti-Ukrainian channels collected more than 25,000 signatures, compelling parliament to debate the issue.
 At the time this Media Sustainability Index (MSI) study was written, the NSDC had yet to make a decision.
 Some parliamentarians also called for sanctions on Inter, another pro-Russian channel, and to investigate Ukrainian politician and oligarch Viktor Medvedchuk's activities.